The 2018 Autumn Gift and Homeware Expo hit Auckland this weekend, with over 300 exhibitors offering special goods for the trade-only attendees.

 Fine fabrics such as merino wool and premium leather were a common sight, while home furniture showed the upcoming trends being light, white and no shortage of green foliage.

-The expo, which ran from March 4-6, was located on ASB Showgrounds in Greenlane.
+The Autumn Gift and Homeware Expo, which ran from March 4-6, was located on ASB Showgrounds in Greenlane.
 This is followed by the Winter Gift Fair June 17-18 in Christchurch.

 One stall that stuck out was Calico Cottage, a specially crafted fudge shop owned by Graham Findlater, who has been part of the expo for the last two decades.

 “It is a great place to be seen.
 We’ve been involved in the Autumn and Spring fair for 20 years.”

 Findlater says that selling to a regular consumer differs from the trade-only target the Autumn Expo brings in.

 “We’re not looking for a whole bunch of sales, we’re just looking for one or two of the right people… These can be people in any different stages as some projects can take up to a few years to complete.”

 Findlater’s business works as an expansion onto other retail stores and he expresses the importance of finding the right partners.

 “Because it’s a long project it is worth looking for that right person and not just a sale.
 The right person comes before the right place.”